hwei0805/TF_CollaborativeNet/README.txt

 ############ how to run ########

-1. make a copy of SCCM_pipe.cfg, you could copy it to the directory where your two input files are and modify it.
+1. make a copy of SCCM_pipe.cfg, you could copy it to the current directory where your two input files are and modify it.
 Usually you only need to change the number of CPUs and the two input files names.

-2. type:
+2. You then copy the SCCM_pipe.pl from ./scripts to the current directory.
+Then run this command to build the collaborative network of all TFs, and then decompose it into many subntworks, each subnetwork controls a biological process or a complex trait

 nohup perl SCCM_pipe.pl SCCM_pipe.cfg &

+Note that:

+a.
+SCCM_pipe.pl calls  first calls  ./scripts/SCCM_builder.pl to build the collaborative network,

+b.
+After that, SCCM_pipe.pl calls /scripts/SCCM_decomposition.pl to decompose the collabroative network.

+c. you can manually run SCCM_builder.pl and SCCM_decomposition.pl separately without using SCCM_pipe.cfg.
+However, you need to figure out the input file and command line.

 ########### about config file ##############